 We Are Saint Mary's

 We're here to help you get started on your volunteer journey as a family member.
-For 2026-2027, we're asking each family to complete 10-hours of service to our school through classroom support, chaperoning or volunteering with our amazing PTO.
+For the 2026-2027 school year, we are asking each family to complete 10 hours of service to our school through classroom support, chaperoning, or volunteering with our amazing PTO.
+Need ideas?
+Click here!

 How to get started